Table of Contents

 Etiology of Bovine Spongiform Encephalopathy

 The postulated cause of mad cow disease is MBM (meat and bone meal), which is a concentrated, protein-rich supplement feed given to the dairy cows.
 Due to this reason, dairy cows are more prone to develop the disease as compared to beef cattle.

 The infectious agent, which is the prion protein, can survive in temperatures of more than 600 degrees Celsius.
 Some theories also state that the disease is caused by a virus.
-The animals carry an allele which converts the normal alpha helical arrangement of protein into beta pleated sheets.
-This leads to the formation and accumulation of plaques which causes degeneration and holes in the brain, leading to mental impairment of the animal.
+The animals carry an allele which converts the normal alpha helical arrangement of the protein into beta pleated sheets.
+This leads to the formation and accumulation of plaques causing degeneration and holes in the brain, leading to mental impairment of the animal.

 Healthy animals can become infected by coming in contact with infected animals.
 Two leading hypotheses suggest that: